Although there is no general consensus amongst scientists, most sunscreens are suspected to harm coral reefs and other marine life.

-Oxybenzone or benzophenone-3, a common chemical found in most chemical sunscreens, is one of the worst performers.
-It is toxic to the symbiotic algae that live within corals (which performs vital duties to the coral polyps) and it stunts the growth of corals.
-Oxybenzone damages coral DNA, causes deformities on the coral, initiates endocrine disruption (= interference with hormone systems) and makes coral more susceptible to coral bleaching.
+Oxybenzone or benzophenone-3, a common chemical found in most chemical sunscreens, is one of the bad performers.
+It is found to be toxic to the symbiotic algae that live within corals (which performs vital duties to the coral polyps) and it stunts the growth of corals.
+It is believed that Oxybenzone damages coral DNA, causes deformities on the coral, initiates endocrine disruption (= interference with hormone systems) and makes coral more susceptible to coral bleaching.
 It also has a negative impact on the well-being of other marine life like fish, invertebrates, shellfish, etc.

 Oxybenzone, also called benzophenone-3 (trade names Milestab 9, Eusolex 4360, Escalol 567, KAHSCREEN BZ-3), is not the only wrong-doer.
 There are more chemicals in many sunscreens that can damage the reef and marine life.
 Screening chemical sunscreen for environmental friendliness requires more research on other chemicals that it contains like octinoxate, methyl paraben and many more.
 You can use as a guide a checklist of known environmental pollutants the Haereticus Environmental Laboratory published (unfortunately in the ingredient lists on sunscreens many synonyms are used for the chemicals):